anirudh765/DeFree/README.md

 - **On-Chain Reputation System:** Freelancers earn reputation NFTs based on their performance.
 - **Decentralized Dispute Resolution:** Community-based DAO voting for fair dispute settlements.
 - **Web3 Authentication:** Users sign in with their crypto wallets.
-- **AI-Enhanced Matching:** AI helps match clients with the best freelancers based on skills and reviews.

 ## Tech Stack

 - **Frontend:** React, TailwindCSS